The-Tikkun-Line/the-tikkun-line.github.io/about.markdown

 Our name comes from "Tikkun Olam", meaning "world repair" in Hebrew, which is a core principle in Judaism that emphasizes the responsibility to improve the world and make it a more just, equitable, and harmonious place.

+We are trans and feminist run, and acknowledge the humanity in men, women, transpeople, and gender expansive individuals.

 <div class="post-header">
 	<h1 class="post-title">Who We Are</h1>
 </div>